- Welcome to the Senior School

 At JAGS we care that your daughter is happy.
 Most of the time things will go really well.
 Girls will build good relationships with each other and their teachers and thrive at JAGS.

-Each Key Stage is overseen by an Assistant Head: Years 7 – 9, Mrs Ann Massey; Years 10 & 11 Miss Lucy Mitchell; Years 12 & 13 Mr Matthew Weeks who is responsible for the girls’ pastoral care and academic progress, supported by Heads of Year and Form tutors.
+Each Key Stage is overseen by an Assistant Head: Years 7 – 9, Miss Rhona Muir; Years 10 & 11 Mrs Anna Jones; Years 12 & 13 Mr Matthew Weeks who is responsible for the girls’ pastoral care and academic progress, supported by Heads of Year and Form tutors.
 The pastoral system is overseen by the Deputy Head Pastoral, Ms Samantha Payne.
 Dependent upon the size of the year group, the Heads of Year lead four or five form tutors.

 The Heads of Year